-Class 1: Thursday, January 21
+Class 1: Wednesday, January 25

-- Presentation and discussion of methodology for risk assessment developed through the EU project "Inside Installations" (see next week's reading). - Brainstorming definitions and examples of interface and interactivity as two key characteristics that will need to be evaluated when preserving multimedia, the web, installation and other complex works. - Lab work: Analysis of software and directories in several 1990s multimedia works, with goal of increasing skills in identification of production processes, the characteristics of native environments, software dependencies and directory structures, to build an understanding the "anatomy" of these works.
-By the end of class, we will have an agreed upon set of specs for optimum viewing of several legacy CDROMs.
-We will also have analyzed if we have the appropriate hardware/software in our "Old Media Lab" to view them optimally, and/or what is needed to do so.
+- Syllabus review. - Presentation and discussion of methodology for risk assessment developed through the EU project "Inside Installations" (see next week's reading).
+Definitions and examples of interface and interactivity as two key characteristics that will need to be evaluated when preserving multimedia, the web, installation and other complex works. - Lab work: Analysis of media, software and directories with goal of increasing skills in identification of production processes, the characteristics of native environments, software dependencies and directory structures, to build an understanding the "anatomy" of these works.
+The goal by the end of class is to determine a set of specs for optimum viewing of the media and content, and there is appropriate hardware/software in our "Old Media Lab" to view them optimally, and/or what is needed to do so. - Introduction of Assignment #2.